chgeuer/chgeuer.github.io/_posts/2016-09-21-azure-germany-loves-packer.md

 [Hashicorp's open-source `packer` tool][packer] is an executable which can be launched on a local machine (such as a developer's laptop, or a build server). `packer` spins up a VM in one or more data centers (and one or more clouds for that matter).
 Once the VMs are up and running, `packer` connects to the VM (using Powershell WinRM for Windows VMs, or ssh for Linux VMs), and *does whatever you want it to do*.
 Most important, you can let packer upload files, and run commands on the remote machine.
 At the end of all tasks on the VM, packer runs sysprep and shuts down the VM, resulting in a 'golden image' you can then use to fire off readily installed VMs.

-Compared to the custom script extension, packer shifts waiting time away from the actual VM provisioning: Whenever the software department releases a new version, the build server can connect to all deployment environments (cloud vendors and data centers), and create the latest and greated image.
-So longer "compile time", much faster "startup time".
+Compared to the custom script extension, packer shifts waiting time away from the actual VM provisioning: Whenever the software department releases a new version, the build server can connect to all deployment environments (cloud vendors and data centers), and create the latest and greatest image.
+So longer "compile/build time", much faster "deploy/startup time".

 ## Provisioning a Windows VM